jhpyle/docassemble/_docs/config.md

 The default value is `medium`.

+## <a name="footer css class"></a>Default CSS class for the footer

+By default, if you use a footer, the footer has the CSS class `bg-light`, in addition to the class `dafooter`.
+If you would like to use a different class instead of `bg-light`, you can set this class using `footer css class`.

+{% highlight yaml %}
+footer css class: bg-dark text-white
+{% endhighlight %}

 ## <a name="table css class"></a>Default CSS class for Markdown tables

 By default, when a [Markdown] table is converted to HTML, `<table>`